 Q. Do I have to wait until I declare the minor to start taking Sustainability courses?

-A. NO!
-Eligible courses count toward the minor, regardless of when you take them.
+A. NO. Eligible courses count toward the minor, regardless of when you take them.
 If you are interested in the Sustainability minor, start fulfilling your University Studies and/or college distribution requirements with courses that count toward the minor.
+For example, if you are a non-science major, you can fulfill your University Studies natural science requirements (2A and 2B) with Sustainability courses.
 Even if you decide not to pursue the minor, those requirements will still be fulfilled.